woman enjoys coffee at home after facelift

 How long does each neurotoxin last?

-How long its effects last sets Daxi apart from Botox and other neuromodulators.
+How long its effects last sets Daxxify apart from Botox and other neuromodulators.
 Daxi results have a median duration of about 6 months, with some patients experiencing its anti-aging effects for up to 9 months.
 This means that many patients may experience pleasing results with Daxi for twice as long compared to its competitors and thus need touch-up injections less often.

 The longevity of Daxi’s results is credited to its unique formulation.
 Using Peptide Exchange Technology™ (PXT), the toxin that blocks nerve signals is attached to a novel protein that takes the body longer to break down and extends Daxi’s anti-aging effects.